sethhill/tomorrowbring/web/modules/custom/client_webform/README.md

 2. Create a test user and assign them to the client
 3. Log in as the test user
 4. Verify:
-   - Redirected to `/dashboard` after login
-   - Dashboard shows progress bar and module cards
    - Can access modules 1, 2, and 10
    - Cannot access other modules (access denied)
    - After completing module 1, automatically redirected to module 2
-   - Dashboard shows module 1 as completed with a checkmark
    - After completing module 2, automatically redirected to module 10
    - Clicking "Review" on completed modules shows previous submission
    - After completing module 10, redirected to completion URL or confirmation page
-   - Dashboard shows 100% completion

 ## Permissions